jrgrant/hass_ids_hyyp/README.md

 # Changelog:

 **Version 1.3.2**
 - Fixed a bug where ADT systems won't load due to "triggered" zone not being available.
-The triggered zone feature (1.3.0) has been removed if no trigger information is received (ADT Systems)
+The triggered zone feature (1.3.0) is been removed if no trigger information is received (ADT Systems)
 - Bumped API dependency to the debug enabled API

 **Version 1.3.1**